 Our final ALTC report contained 14 recommendations.
-Only some of these are briefly discussed here to address the three challenges highlighted above.
+Only some of these are briefly discussed here to address the challenges highlighted above.

-Rationalise and integrate accreditation requirements
+6.1 Rationalise and integrate accreditation requirements

-Firstly, in regards to improving the balance between industry and academia the report proposes that accreditation processes are streamlined.
+Firstly, in regards to improving the balance between industry and academia, the report proposes that accreditation processes are streamlined.
 An approach suggested is the creation of an arrangement between all accreditation bodies, similar to the Washington Accord (a system used for engineering degrees).
 It is important that any such streamlined accreditation initiative results from a coordinated strategic approach by universities, professional bodies and industry.

-Improve communication between industry and academia
+6.2 Improve communication between industry and academia

 Another recommendation highlighted in the report was to 'improve communication between industry and academia' to create clear communication channels between the two.
-To support this recommendation the report suggests that industry practitioners' involvement with the disciplines be increased, not only as sessional academics, but in curriculum development and renewal.
-For example, it is suggested that industry practitioners provide up to date knowledge about Construction IT applications.
-The report also recommends an increase in the number of joint university-industry appointments, an increase in the amount of industry-sponsored programs and short courses, improved academic staff experience of current industry practice and increased financial support and input from industry into academia.
-Furthermore, it was noted that accreditation generates significant extra workload for staff and that a more streamlined approach would alleviate staff workload.
+To support this recommendation, the report suggests that industry practitioners' involvement with the disciplines be increased, not only as sessional academics, but in curriculum development and renewal.
+For example, it is suggested that industry practitioners provide up-to-date knowledge about construction IT applications.
+The report also recommends an increase in the number of joint university-industry appointments, an increase in the number of industry-sponsored programs and short courses, improved academic staff experience of current industry practice, and increased financial support and input from industry into academia.
+Furthermore, it was noted that accreditation generates significant extra workload for staff and that a more streamlined approach would alleviate this.

-Address staff shortages for current and future needs
+6.3 Address staff shortages for current and future needs

 To further address the pressures on staff workload, the report proposes actions to address staff shortages.
-As mentioned, the Construction academic workforce is threatened by students choosing to work in industry rather than in academia.
+As mentioned, the construction academic workforce is threatened by students choosing to work in industry rather than in academia.
 To improve this issue the report proposes that the university sector and the construction industry need to work collaboratively to encourage graduates to enter academia.
 Some of the responses suggested in this regard were: develop a collaborative approach to provide industry experience to academics, such as a short term industry 'sabbaticals' and advertising for industry professionals to teach in the disciplines.

-Improve funding of Construction education
+6.4 Improve funding of construction education

-Another recommendation was to improve funding of Construction education, which would result in an increase in staffing and resourcing.
-It was noted that the current funding differentials between Construction and other disciplines are embedded in government models which are outdated and limit the extent to which Construction disciplines can reach their research and teaching potential.
-A suitable funding model needs to be devised and adopted to support the costs of Construction education.
+Another recommendation was to improve funding of construction education, which would result in an increase in staffing and resourcing.
+It was noted that the current funding differentials between construction and other disciplines are embedded in government models which are outdated and limit the extent to which construction disciplines can reach their research and teaching potential.
+A suitable funding model needs to be devised and adopted to support the costs of construction education.
 This would work towards alleviating staff workload pressures.
 Another recommendation related to staff workload was to 'adopt strategic approaches to improve promotion rates'.
 It was found that academic staff workload inhibits promotion prospects as staff do not have time to conduct research.
-Balancing academic and industry commitments is difficult because staff loose credibility with the industry sector in direct proportion to the length of time they have not been employed in mainstream construction.
-This needs to be underpinned by attracting high-achieving students into Construction programs.

-This could be achieved by promoting Construction degrees and by emphasizing the contributions of Construction professionals to society.
-In addition, stronger partnerships need to be developed between industry and universities to promote research projects that are industry focussed and improve the research profile of the disciplines.
+Balancing academic and industry commitments is difficult because staff lose credibility with the industry sector in direct proportion to the length of time they have not been employed in mainstream construction.
+A response to this issue was seen as attracting high quality staff to university teaching.
+This needs to be underpinned by attracting high-achieving students into construction programs.
+This could be achieved by promoting construction degrees and by emphasizing the contributions of construction professionals to society.
+In addition, stronger partnerships need to be developed between industry and universities to promote research projects that are industry-focussed and improve the research profile of the disciplines.

-Balance students' work and study
+6.5 Balance students' work and study